Reminder after hip replacement. Life with a new hip joint. Going down the stairs, everything in reverse order

 • complexity.

-There are three periods of rehabilitation after arthroplasty: early, late and late.
+Rehabilitation after endoprosthetics has three periods: early, late and long-term.
 A specific gymnastics complex has been developed for each of them.
 The total duration of rehabilitation is up to a year.

-The restoration of leg performance begins in the hospital, where the patient underwent surgery.
-The approximate stay there is 2-3 weeks.
-You can continue rehabilitation at home or in a rehabilitation center, and end it in a dispensary or a specialized rehabilitation clinic.
-If you are doing at home, it is important not to interrupt exercise therapy and therapeutic walks so that the recovery is complete - only then the musculo-ligamentous apparatus will reliably fix the artificial joint, and all leg functions will be restored.
+Restoration of the leg's functionality begins in the hospital, where the patient underwent surgery.
+The approximate length of stay there is 2–3 weeks.
+You can continue rehabilitation at home or in a rehabilitation center, and finish it in a dispensary or specialized rehabilitation treatment clinic.
+If you are working out at home, it is important not to interrupt exercise therapy and therapeutic walks so that recovery takes place in full - only then the muscular-ligamentous system will reliably fasten the artificial joint, and all functions of the leg will be restored.

-Lack of rehabilitation after endoprosthetics threatens with dislocation of the head of the endoprosthesis due to ligamentous weakness, periprosthetic fracture, development of neuritis and other complications.
+Lack of rehabilitation after endoprosthesis replacement threatens the occurrence of dislocation of the head of the endoprosthesis due to weak ligaments, periprosthetic fracture, development of neuritis and other complications.

-Rehabilitation after any type of joint surgery, including the replacement of a hip with an endoprosthesis, is carried out by a rehabilitation therapist and (or) a physical therapy doctor.
-He will draw up an individual program taking into account the physical condition of the patient, the degree of adaptation to physical activity, his age, the presence of concomitant diseases.
+Rehabilitation after any type of joint surgery, including replacement of a hip with an endoprosthesis, is carried out by a rehabilitation specialist and (or) a physical therapist.
+He will create an individual program taking into account physical condition the patient, the degree of adaptation to physical activity, his age, the presence of concomitant diseases.

-After the installation of the endoprosthesis, it is possible to restore working capacity.
-Perseverance, desire to recover, strict implementation of the doctors' recommendations are the main criteria for a positive outcome of rehabilitation after arthroplasty.
+After installation of an endoprosthesis, it is possible to restore working capacity.
+Persistence, the desire to recover, and strict adherence to doctors’ recommendations are the main criteria for a positive outcome of rehabilitation after endoprosthetics surgery.

 Three periods of rehabilitation

-This period begins immediately after the withdrawal from anesthesia and lasts no longer than 4 weeks.
+This period begins immediately after recovery from anesthesia and lasts no longer than 4 weeks.

-Sleep on your back only for the first few nights after your replacement surgery;
+Sleep only on your back for the first few nights after hip replacement surgery;

-turn on a healthy side with the help of a nurse at the end of the first day after the operation, on the stomach - after 5–8 days;
+You can turn on your healthy side with the help of a nurse at the end of the first day after surgery, on your stomach - after 5-8 days;

 do not make sharp turns or rotations in the hip joint - this is contraindicated;

-do not bend the affected leg so that the flexion angle is greater than 90 degrees;
+do not bend the affected leg so that the flexion angle is more than 90 degrees;

-neither close or cross your legs - put a wedge-shaped pillow between your legs;
+do not bring your legs together or cross them - place a wedge-shaped pillow between your legs;

-do simple exercises regularly to prevent blood stagnation.
+do it regularly simple exercises to prevent blood stagnation.

 Early goals

-• Improve blood circulation in the operated hip region;
+• Improve blood circulation in the operated hip area;

-• learn how to sit up in bed correctly, then get up from it;
+• learn how to sit up in bed correctly and then get out of it;

 • prevent the development of complications (bedsores, thrombosis, congestive pneumonia, pleurisy);